 Notes

 - Dried bread cubes: I highly recommend making your own dried bread cubes instead of using packaged ones.
-It makes the stuffing much more flavorful.
-Check out my recipe that shows you how to make dried bread cubes for dressing.
-It yields the exact amount of bread cubes needed for this recipe, whether making the bread completely from scratch or using fresh store bought bread.
+It makes the stuffing more flavorful.
+Check out my recipe that shows you how to make dried bread cubes completely from scratch (with a 5-ingredient bread!) or using store bought bread.
+It yields the exact amount of bread cubes needed for this recipe.
 Sourdough, French bread, or Italian baguettes are also great options.

 - Parsley, sage, and rosemary: the fresh herbs can be substituted with dried ones.
 Use 1 teaspoon of dried herbs for each tablespoon of fresh.
 You can add more herbs as desired.
 Thyme would be a great option.